Shea Patterson: 2016

 Patterson enrolled early at the University of Mississippi (Ole Miss) and was tabbed as the second quarterback on the depth chart, along with second-year freshman Jason Pellerin, going into 2016 fall camp.

 With Chad Kelly as the starting quarterback, Patterson was slated to sit out 2016 as a redshirt freshman.
 He became the starting quarterback after Kelly tore his ACL, losing Patterson's redshirt season.
 Patterson made his debut on November 12, 2016, leading the Rebels to a comeback victory over Texas A&M while completing 25 of 42 pass attempts for 338 yards, two touchdowns, and an interception.
 His first career touchdown was a six-yard pass to wide receiver Damore'ea Stringfellow.
 Later in the game, Patterson cut the Aggies' lead to 28–26 when he threw a 32-yard touchdown pass to Van Jefferson with 5:17 remaining in the game.
-The Rebels went ahead 39-yard field goal with only 37 seconds remaining, and the score would hold.
+The Rebels went ahead with a 39-yard field goal with only 37 seconds remaining, and the score would hold.

 The following week, Patterson earned his second career start, against Vanderbilt, and completed 20 of 42 pass attempts for 222 yards and two touchdowns during the Rebels' 38–17 loss.
 On November 27, 2016, Patterson completed 27 of 48 pass attempts for 320 passing yards and two touchdowns and two interceptions in a 55–20 loss to Mississippi State.
 He finished his true freshman season completing 72 of 132 pass attempts for 880 passing yards, six touchdowns, and three interceptions in three starts and one victory.